christiangenco/christiangenco.github.io/_books/2021-07-21-the-metamorphosis-of-prime-intellect.md

 I enjoyed this book in the same way that I enjoyed [Permutation City](https://en.wikipedia.org/wiki/Permutation_City) for walking through what this sort of post-scarcity post-singularity world might look like.
 It's interesting to me to think about how this world would play out because it sure seems like that's what we're aimed at.

+I don't like the conclusion either of these books reach: that the only place to go after a universal scale intelligence is to a hard reset to start from the beginning.
+I'd like to think that this is the only next step that seems reasonable because we just can't imagine what would happen after that.

+Ultimately I think I read books like this to think about post-singularity because it's fun to think about.
+Could a general AI machine be conscious?
+Is there a metaphysical layer to existence for humans that could be tapped into?
+Could an extremely intelligent machine be powerful enough to follow [George Hotz advice to hack the matrix](https://youtu.be/ESXOAJRdcwQ)?
+Is there a matrix to hack out of?
+Would we want to break out of it if we could?

-That said, I don't know that I could recommend this book to anyone that doesn't enjoy violence porn.
+I don't know that I could recommend "The Metamorphosis of Prime Intellect" to anyone that doesn't enjoy violence porn.
 I think Permutation City does a better job exploring these concepts with better writing and less unnecessary horror.